YacinoBen/CaptureMoment/docs/CORE_DESIGN.md

 * **`CaptureMoment::Core::Serializer::FileSerializerManager`:** A high-level manager that orchestrates the `IFileSerializerWriter` and `IFileSerializerReader`.
 It provides a unified interface (`saveToFile`, `loadFromFile`) for **external UI/QML layers** to use, not directly managed by `PhotoEngine`.

 * **`CaptureMoment::Core::Serializer::OperationSerialization`:** A namespace containing utility functions (`serializeParameter`, `deserializeParameter`) for converting `std::any` parameter values within `OperationDescriptor` to/from string representations suitable for storage in XMP metadata, preserving type information.
+This module relies on **generic conversion utilities** from the `CaptureMoment::Core::utils` namespace.

 * **`CaptureMoment::Core::Serializer::Exiv2Initializer`:** A utility class ensuring the Exiv2 library is initialized before any operations are performed.